FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 and will also install several plugins to power the debug bar available from the upper right-hand nav bar when logged into WordPress as admin.

-## 12. Install and/or Activate the Font Awesome plugin
+## 13. OPTIONAL: Install and/or Activate the Font Awesome plugin (only in integration environment)

 If you're running the `bin/dev` environment, you'll find in the admin dashboard that the Font Awesome is already installed, because the source code in this repo is mounted as a volume